 - The payment of a lump sum to the non-business owner spouse or to the spouse ordered to transfer their shares – the amount of the lump sum may be based on the expert’s views on what the shares are worth and also the liquidity of the company.

-Potentially yes as the timing of the transfer can have an impact on whether any tax is payable or not.
-It is therefore always important to get specialist legal and accountancy advice at the time of separation when considering divorce and business assets.
+Potentially tax is payable on a share transfer between spouses or civil partners but the timing of the transfer can have an impact on whether any tax is payable or not.
+It is therefore always important to get specialist family law and accountancy advice at the time of separation and before transferring shares.